florent37/WormHole/README.md

 # Flutter

-WormHole uses annotation processing to Expose/Retrieve Dart through WormHoles
+WormHole uses annotation processing to Expose/Retrieve Dart through WormHole

 See [Generator](./generator/) for further explanations and configurations

 # Android

-WormHole uses jvm reflection to Expose/Retrieve Java/Kotlin objects to be accessible through WormHoles
+WormHole uses jvm reflection to Expose/Retrieve Java/Kotlin objects to be accessible through WormHole

 See [WormHole-Android](./wormhole/)